9dots/tech-and-tape/t&t/pixelbots/README.md

 # PixelBots
 ![PixelBots](../../images/developer-one.jpg)
 PixelBots Emoji teaches students block coding using PixelBots.io.
 In PixelBots.io students code a bot to move and paint squares on a grid to form a picture.
-They are introduced to core coding concepts: sequences, passing arguments, and for loops.
-During this course students will design their own pixel emoji using the design thinking process and prototype their emoji.
+They are introduced to core coding concepts: sequences and loops.
+During this course students will design their own emoji using the design thinking process and prototype their emoji.
 Students will then code a bot to paint their emoji.
 At the end of the course, students share their work with peers and mentors at a culminating showcase.
 <br spacing="1"></br>